 On the other hand, "if we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness."
 (1 John 1:9) The Gnostics were told in no uncertain terms, if they were to confess (agree with God completely) that they did indeed have sins in their lives, that God would purify them for all unrighteousness.

 It is important to note, that the Greek language has many words that have subtle differences in meaning in Greek, but are translated to the English language using simple English words.
 Forgive and cleanse as used in 1 John are two such words that have much deeper meanings in the Greek language.
 "In the Greek language, the words "forgive" and "cleanse" mean past actions that have results today and will continue to have results in the future.
 Also, the word "all" used in these verses means all.
 It doesn't mean that we are cleansed of just our past sins and our past unrighteousness, it means we were cleansed of all our unrighteousness.
-And if God cleanses us from all unrighteousness, then we are cleansed forever!"
-Real Answers In other words, how could the individual confessing each and every sin attain forgiveness, (what if you missed one, or forgot a sin) when scripture tells us that without the shedding of blood, there is no forgiveness of sins?
+And if God cleanses us from all unrighteousness, then we are cleansed forever!" (more information on 1 John 1:9) In other words, how could the individual confessing each and every sin attain forgiveness, (what if you missed one, or forgot a sin) when scripture tells us that without the shedding of blood, there is no forgiveness of sins?
 Hebrews 9:22

 The literal meaning of 1 John 1:9 verse is to have forgiven and to have cleansed.
 Jesus' past action continues on into the eternal future.
 People can enter into the complete forgiveness and complete cleansing of all sins by God, through faith in Jesus Christ, not by confessing each and every individual sin, but by agreeing with God in regards to a person having and committing sins in their lives.
 Suggest reading Christian Living 1 John 1:9 about forgiveness and an understanding of what confession of sin really is about.